juhannam/ctp431-2023/final/README.md

 - Show the demo

 ## Step #4: Deliverable (Dec 17, Sun)
-- Presentation video (.mp4): presentation & demo (5-10 minute long)
+- Report (.pdf): describe what you implemented and performed (2 pages, but you can add more pages if necessary, for example, for figures )
-- Result files : source code or audio/video files
+- Result files : source code or audio/video files to showcase the result
 - Submit them to KLMS